Log File Location

 - Don’t commit log files: Add

---tailto limit output: Large log files can be overwhelming
+--tail to limit output: Large log files can be overwhelming

 Advanced: Direct Log Access

-You can also view logs directly with standard Unix tools:crush logs is recommended as it provides better formatting and filtering.
+However, crush logs is recommended as it provides better formatting and filtering.